From Wavefunctional Entanglement to Entangled Wavefunctional Degrees of Freedom: Consequences of Non-Ideal Photodetection Efficiencies

 Let us imagine that the single-photon source, S is deterministically triggered by a clock signal.
 The frequency of the clock signal, and, therefore, the single-photon emission rate is kept sufficiently low, such that the time interval between the emissions of two successive photons is greater than the sum of the time it takes the single photon to travel from S to the screen, the time for this photon to be detected and registered, and the time required for a classical, logical \texttt{AND} operation that is described in the next paragraph.
-Unlike the experiment described in Sec. \ref{sec:Equivalence}, let us not discard the bottom half of the screen, but rather implement the entire screen with a EMCCD camera that is symmetrically positioned with respect to the dotted horizontal line shown in Fig. \ref{fig:f3}(a).
+Unlike the experiment described in Sec. \ref{sec:Equivalence}, let us not discard the bottom half of the screen, but rather implement the entire screen with a EMCCD camera that is symmetrically positioned with respect to the dotted horizontal line shown in Fig. \ref{fig:f5}(a).
 Let us now equip this camera with two measurement read-out channels, R1 and R2, such that R1 outputs the photocurrent generated due to single-photon-detection events in the top half of the camera screen, and R2 outputs the photocurrent generated due to single-photon-detection events in any part of the camera screen; such a situation can be readily arranged by writing a suitable piece of code with the software that controls the camera.
-The channel R1 is connected to the amplifier, A and the anharmonic potential controller, thereby providing the probabilistic triggering mechanism required in Fig. \ref{fig:f2}(b).
+Simply put, for every single-photon-detection event, the software will, based on the information from the two measurement read-out channels, R1 and R2, will record two classical bits of information: the first signifying that a successful detection event has occurred; and the second indicating whether this detection has occurred in the top half of the screen.
+The channel, R1 is connected to the amplifier, A and the anharmonic potential controller, thereby providing the probabilistic triggering mechanism required in Fig. \ref{fig:f3}(b).

-In contrast, the channel R2 and the clock signal are inputted to a classical, logical \texttt{AND} circuit, and the output is monitored for a window of time equal to the period of the clock signal.
+In contrast, the channel, R2 and the clock signal are inputted to a classical, logical \texttt{AND} circuit, and the output is monitored for a window of time equal to the period of the clock signal.
 If the output is $1$, then no action is taken; however, if the the output is $0$, then it is assumed that the ancillary photon has been lost, and the entire cycle of quantum operation, which commences with the emission of the ancillary photon and concludes with the formation of $\widetilde{\left|\Psi\right>_{f}}$, is aborted.
-A new cycle of quantum operation on a freshly prepared, input, entangled state of modes starts with the next clock cycle.
+A new cycle of quantum operation on a freshly-prepared, input, entangled state of modes starts with the next clock cycle.